Scott’s Gold 200 Nikon Z flexible color picture control

 I pay attention to 4 settings when using this picture control:

-Active D-Lighting - set to Normal or High depending on how much light is on your subject
+• Active D-Lighting - set to Low or Normal depending on how much light is on your subject

-Exposure Compensation - usually set to 0.0, but if I shift Active D-Lighting to High or Extra high, I will adjust to -0.3
+• Exposure Compensation - usually set to 0.0, but if I shift Active D-Lighting to Low or Normal, I will adjust to -0.3

 Example gallery below, all shot with Gold 200 on the Nikon Zf and Z9.